asehmi/auth-simple-for-streamlit/README.md

 - Configuration has been externalised for things like database names and locations, cloud service account secrets, api keys, etc. The configuration is managed in a root `.env` and `env.py` files, and small Python settings files for the main app (`app_settings.py`), and each provider implementation (`settings.py`).
 - There's just enough exception handling to allow you to get a handle on your own extension implementations.
 - I use `debugpy` for remote debugging support of Streamlit apps, and include a litte module that makes it work better with Streamlit's execution reruns.

+All code is published under [MIT license](./LICENSE), so feel free to make changes and please **fork the repo if you're making changes and submit pull requests**.

+If you like this work, consider clicking that **star** button.
+Thanks!

 ## Installation and running the app